-Tax revenues received for the 30-year life of the tax, including any interest or other earnings thereon, less any funds necessary for satisfaction of debt service and/or cost of borrowing and costs of program administration and oversight, such as costs of grant administration and financial management, are referred to as Program Tax Revenues.
+Tax revenues received for the 30-year life of the tax, including any interest or other earnings thereon, less any funds necessary for the satisfaction of debt service and/or cost of borrowing and costs of program administration and oversight, such as costs of grant administration and financial management are referred to as Program Tax Revenues.

-Using the dollar amounts identified for each Program Category in the ballot, ratios for each Program Category were calculated - which are then used to calculate future allocations and to determine the appropriate distribution of 2016 Measure B funds to each Program Category over the life of the measure.
+Using the dollar amounts identified for each program category in the ballot, ratios for each program category were calculated - which are then used to calculate future allocations and to determine the appropriate distribution of 2016 Measure B funds to each program category over the life of the measure.

-The nine Program Categories ratios are calculated by dividing the identified amount of the Program Category on the measure with the total projected 2016 Measure B Program Tax Revenues.
+The nine program categories ratios were calculated by dividing the identified amount of the program category on the measure by the total projected 2016 Measure B Program Tax Revenues.